CIRSS/cs598-data-curation/_sources/assistantships.md

 * Cannot reside outside of the US (university policy) or in Calfornia (California labor laws)
 * [English proficiency](https://grad.illinois.edu/admissions/taengprof.htm) such as TEOFL speaking score >= 24, IELTS speaking score >=8 or passing OEAI exam.
 * Received an A in this class (Online MCS candidates only)
-* Teaching proficiency through completion of CITL Graduate Academy or CS591 TA seminar (can be enrolled simultaneously)
+* Demonstration of teaching proficiency through completion of CITL Graduate Academy or CS591 TA seminar (can be enrolled simultaneously)

 Preferred qualifications:
 * Prior teaching experience
 * Experience with Coursera, Campuswire, PrairieLearn or related systems
 * Completion of prior coursework in data curation, databases, information modeling, data cleaning, text/data mining, machine learning, or similar
 * Experience with Python/Pandas, relational databases, semi-structured & graph data, privacy/anonymization methods, workflow automation, Linux administration, and containers.

-##
-TAs are
-TAs are typically required to complete the following training:
-* Mandatory Online MCS TA Onboarding Course
-* CITL Graduate Academy